 But let me finish setting the stage.
 There's a nerd named William Lichter, who hatches a plan with a couple of his friends to take revenge on Mike for picking on them throughout high school.
+(William was played by Charlie Korsmo, whom I knew from other things when he was a kid, but I didn't recognize him in this.)
 While his friends stay up on the roof all night waiting for the moment to enact the plan, William is in the party, though his part in the plan goes rather awry.
-There's a guy named Kenny Fisher (Seth Green), who hangs with a group of white guys who all dress and talk like they think they're hip-hoppers or something.
+There's a guy named Kenny Fisher (Seth Green), who hangs with a group of white guys who all dress and talk like "homeboys".
 Kenny just wants to have sex sometime that night, for the first time.
 He also used to be friends with Denise when they were kids.
 And then they accidentally get stuck in a bathroom together.
 And, well, there are plenty of other people at the party, with their own little subplots threading their way throughout the evening.

 For a ways into the movie, I thought it was definitely "meh" at best... not all that good.
 But after awhile...
 I dunno, some things started getting a bit amusing.
 Some things got a bit surprising.
 You know, not shocking or anything, but not quite what I would've expected, so I give the movie credit for that.
 It definitely ended up being a bit more complicated than it seemed at first, the characters a bit more complex.
 Still... not a great movie.
 But not bad, either.
 It was kinda fun.